 Solution: Do a full self-inspection of your vehicle at least 3 days prior to your scheduled test appointment.
 Check your mirrors, brake lights, and headlights to ensure they are all in working order.
 Also, make sure your registration and insurance documents are up to date.
 Any condition that affects the legal operation of your vehicle will deem you ineligible to take the driving test until those matters are addressed.

-As you prepare for your driving test, refer back to this article and take note of any of these mistakes you may be making, as well as how you can improve.
-With consistent work towards developing driving skills, you’ll be well on your way to acing your state’s driving test!
+As you prepare for your driving test, refer back to this article and take note of any of these common mistakes you may be making, as well as how you can improve.
+Get into the habit of not making these mistakes at home when training, and you’ll be much better off on the exam.
+With consistent work towards developing driving skills, you’ll be well on your way to acing your test!